Basil-LK/WebscrapperBolPuntCom/README.md

 ## Project setup + Launch

-Once Node.js has been installed you will need to install the "node modules", this can be done with the following command
+Once Node.js has been installed you will need to install the "node modules", this can be done with the following command.
+(You'll have to do this inside of the project directory)

 ```
 npm install